Eparchy of Mananthavady

 The Eparchy of Mananthavady is an Eastern Catholic eparchy in India, under the Syro-Malabar Catholic Church.
-It was established in 1973 by Pope Paul VI.
-It is a suffragan diocese of the Archeparchy of Tellicherry, the bishop of the diocese is Jose Porunnedom.
+It was established in 1973 by Pope Paul VI.It Is under the province of Archeparchy of Tellicherry, and governed by the Major Archbishop of Erankulam-Angamaly and the synod of all bishops of the sui iuris Church, both within and outside India.The Current Bishop Is Jose Porunnedom.